Jamaica Wedding Traditions

 - 6 AM: “Bless up” final prayer

-The “nuffnuff people” approach means preparing for 30% more than invited guests.
+The “nuff people” approach means preparing for significantly more than invited guests, as community members are traditionally welcome to join.

 Post-Wedding Customs